Italian Meat Sauce

 Best pot to use for meat sauce – I recommend using a heavier enamel pot for best results.
 I have always used stainless steel pots for sauce, which you can use.
 However, I have found that a heavy cast iron pot produces more heat, perfect for cooking a meat sauce like this one.
 Using a cast iron pot with an enamel lining is very important.
 The enamel coats the inside of the pot, allowing you to cook anything in it – including acidic tomato sauces such as this one.

-Meats to use in Italian meat sauce – aside from ground beef and Italian sausage, you can add ground pork, ground veal, or spicy Italian sauce to meat sauce.
+Meats to use in Italian meat sauce – aside from ground beef and Italian sausage, you can add ground pork, ground veal, or mild or sweet Italian sausage.
+You can also balance out the sausage by using 1/2 pound each of sweet and spicy sausage!

 A white bowl of small shaped pasta mixed with Italian meat sauce and topped with fresh basil.
 The plate is arranged on a wooden background with fresh herbs around the plate.